 The companies that manufacture medical devices like implants have a duty to test their products to ensure they are safe for use.
-Then, these companies must submit new devices to the FDA for approval.
-It is important to note that the FDA does not perform safety tests; it is the company’s responsibility to do so.
+Further, these companies must submit new devices to the Food and Drug Administration for approval.
+It is important to note that the FDA does not perform safety tests.
+Rather, it is the company’s responsibility to do so.

 The FDA also has a special program called 510(k) approval, for expediting the approvals for medicine and product that patients and medical practitioners sorely need.
 However, medical equipment manufacturers sometimes take advantage of this program to rush substandard products to the market without adequate testing.